bluesky-social/atproto-website/content/specs/handle.md

 HTTP redirects (eg, 301, 302) are allowed, up to a reasonable number of redirect hops.

+### Invalid Handles

+If the handle for a known DID is confirmed to no longer resolve, it should be marked as invalid.
+In API responses, the special handle value `handle.invalid` can be used to indicate that there is no bi-directionally valid handle for the given DID.
+This handle can not be used in most situations (search queries, API requests, etc).

 ### Resolution Best Practices

 It is ok to attempt both resolution methods in parallel, and to use the first successful result available.
 If the two methods return conflicting results (aka, different DIDs), the DNS TXT result should be preferred, though it is also acceptable to record the result as ambiguous and try again later.